mehulagg/gitlab/doc/development/dangerbot.md

 same need while ensuring everyone can benefit from the work, and do that instead if you can.

-If a standard tool (e.g. `rubocop`) exists for a task, it is better to use it directly, rather than calling it via Danger.
+If a standard tool (for example, `rubocop`) exists for a task, it's better to use it directly, rather than calling it by using Danger.
 Running and debugging the results of those tools locally is easier if Danger isn't involved, and unless you're using some Danger-specific functionality, there's no benefit to including it in the Danger run.

 Danger is well-suited to prototyping and rapidly iterating on solutions, so if what we want to build is unclear, a solution in Danger can be thought of as a